AdmirBajric/AdmirBajric/README.md

 - **RESTful API Development:** I design and consume RESTful APIs to connect front-end applications with back-end services.
 - **Material Design:** I incorporate Material Design principles to create modern and visually appealing interfaces.

-### 💼 Professional Experience

-I have had the privilege of working on diverse projects, collaborating with cross-functional teams to bring visions to life.
-Whether it's a sleek e-commerce platform, a captivating portfolio site, or an interactive web app, I thrive on the challenge of turning ideas into reality.

 ### 🛠️ Tech Stack

 - **Languages:** HTML, CSS, JavaScript, TypeScript